 PATHSTAR Alcatraz swimmers selected as ambassadors for health.

-PATHSTAR Alcatraz swimmers have been selected to share their experiences and insights with the North American Native and Indigenous people in upcoming University of Oklahoma’s American Indian Institute.
-2013 PATHSTAR Alcatraz Swimmers present the workshop:
+PATHSTAR Alcatraz swimmers have been selected to share their experiences and insights with the North American Native and Indigenous people in upcoming University of Oklahoma’s American Indian Institute conferences.
+2014 PATHSTAR Alcatraz Swimmers present the workshop: